input-output-hk/marlowe-cardano/marlowe-runtime/doc/ReadMe.md

 See `marlowe-chain-sync`'s [help page](marlowe-chain-sync.md) or its [deployment instructions](../../marlowe-chain-sync/ReadMe.md) for more information.

-### Marlowe History

-The `marlowe-history` executable provides services for querying the on-chain history of Marlowe contracts.
-It uses `marlowe-chain-sync` to follow the progress of a set of Marlowe contract instances, and it handles rollbacks in the blockchain.

-Three APIs, accessible over three different TCP sockets, are provided:
-- The *job* API supports two operations:
-	- Start following the history of a contract instance.
-	- Stop following the history of a contract instance.
-- The *query* API supports two types of queries:
-	- Fetch the status of all contracts followed by the service.
-	- Fetch the status of contracts in a provided set of contract identifiers.
-- The *sync* API provides several capabilities:
-	- Find a contract instance on the blockchain, starting from the genesis block.
-	- Find a contract instance on the blockchain, starting from a list of intersection points on the blockchain.
-	- Retrieve the next transactions for a contract instance on the blockchain after a specified point on the blockchain.
-	- Follow the history of a contract instance.
-	- Retrieve the current status of all of the contract instances being followed.

-See `marlowe-history`'s [help page](marlowe-history.md) for more information.

-### Marlowe Discovery

-The `marlowe-discovery` executable provides services for discoverying the on-chain presence of Marlowe contracts.
-It uses `marlowe-chain-sync` to detect the presence of contract instance of known versions of Marlowe, and it handles rollbacks in the blockchain.

-Two APIs, accessible over two different TCP sockets, are provided:
-- The *query* API supports two types of queries:
-	- Fetch the contract information for all Marlowe contract instances.
-	- Fetch the contract information for all Marlowe contract instances that use a particular currency symbol for their role tokens.
-- The *sync* API provides two capabilities:
-	- Retrieve the contract information for all Marlowe contracts after a specified point on the blockchain.
-	- Retrieve the most recent valid block header from a given list of intersection points on the blockchain.

-See `marlowe-discovery`'s [help page](marlowe-discovery.md) for more information.

 ### Marlowe Transaction

 The `marlowe-tx` executable provides services related to building and submitting transactions for Marlowe contracts.
-It uses `marlowe-chain-sync` and `marlowe-history` to gather the information needed to create and apply inputs to Marlowe contract instances.
+It uses `marlowe-chain-sync` to gather the information needed to create and apply inputs to Marlowe contract instances.
 It also communicates with the Cardano node to submit transactions after they have been signed.

 There are three categories of Marlowe transactions on the blockchain:
 - The creation of a new Marlowe contract.